ChrisLindland/racecar-website/docs/week4/hog-svm/high_level_overview.md

 If interested in the entire background of the algorithm, the [paper is here](http://lear.inrialpes.fr/people/triggs/pubs/Dalal-cvpr05.pdf).

 This algorithm extracts key features from an image or set of images.
-It builds this based on the most extreme gradient changes between pixels, which are then grouped into cells for an aggregate weight and direction.
+These images are generally pre-processed to normalize lighting and shadows.
+It then finds features based on the most extreme gradient changes between pixels, which are then grouped into cells for an aggregate weight and direction.
 Intuitively, these features are strongest around the edges of objects and pixel intensity changes.

 An example **HOG descriptor**: